email: tompkins@poynter.org

 After nearly 30 years working as a reporter, photojournalist, producer, investigative reporter, head of special investigations and News Director, Tompkins joined the Poynter Institute where he is Senior Faculty for Broadcast and Online.

-He has taught in 47 states, Canada, Egypt, Denmark, South Africa, Iceland and Cayman Islands.
+He has taught in 49 states, and has taught journalists around the globe including working in Canada, Egypt, Denmark, South Africa, Ecuador, Iceland and Cayman Islands and beyond.

 Tompkins is the recipient of some of journalism’s highest awards including The National Emmy, the Japan Prize, The American Bar Association’s Silver Gavel, The Peabody, 7 National Headliner Awards, The Robert F Kennedy Award and The Iris Award.
 He was inducted into the Kentucky Journalism Hall of Fame and honored with The Governor’s Award from the National Academy of Television Arts and Sciences.